MuckyTaters/MuckyVision3/README.md

 character, into the console.
 Character printing speed and scroll speed can be controlled, and text can be added either in rows or columns, scrolling up or left respectively.

+VoiceSynth is the first specialisation of the VoiceBase class.
+A 'voice' in this context is a software audio channel, as distinct from a hardware audio channel, e.g. left speaker and right speaker.
+Each voice can generate a single sound at any point in time, and up to eight voices can play at once.
+The maximum volume of each voice is constained so that the total volume never exceeds system capacity.
+However, the mixing is quite basic: each voice is allocated an equal share of the volume 'bandwith', regardless of whether it is playing or not.

+VoiceSynth provides simple SID chip style waveforms in a ADSR volume envelope.
+It can play notes of varying duration at standard pitchs (using 440Hz or 432Hz tuning) across a range of octaves.
+VoiceSynth characteristics (including waveform and octave range) are fixed when the voice is initialised, but you are free to vary settings between VoiceSynth instances.
+For example, you could have a high-pitched sinewave instance, a lower-pitched square wave instance and a whitenoise instance all playing simultaneously.

 The 'GameEng' layer provides a method of creating textures from raw data that is especially useful for small two-colour images, of the